ru37z/socbed-acsac-2021/evaluation/README.md

 For our evaluation, we built and run SOCBED on two separate host systems with two different logging configurations (default and best-practice), respectively.
 To begin with, this section describes how to build and run SOCBED on one host with the best-practice configuration.
+Please note that SOCBED used to be called "BREACH" and the old name is not yet fully replaced in the code.

 ### Building SOCBED